alebermudez-MGP/sops-bds/05-quick-reference.md

 <li>If the Card Payment calculated using the Default Card Fee is greater than the first scheduled ACH payment, use the <strong>minimum Card Payment (1% of the enrolled debt)</strong> instead.</li>
 <li>This exception applies only when the calculated Card Payment exceeds the first ACH payment — the goal is to ensure the Card Payment never exceeds the first scheduled ACH.</li>
 </ul>
+🧮 Use the <a href="./bds-calculator">BDS Program Cost & CC Payment Calculator</a> to calculate these amounts automatically.
 </details>

 <details>